 Sure, it has a large selection that lets you get all your electronics/appliance shopping done.
 But how many people go out to buy a TV and a fridge on the same outing?
 Typically, you either go for one or the other.
 (Or you go to Costco.)
 If you are in the market for a fridge, Best Buy just joins a long list of stores whose value is also simply “a means to an end.”

 On the other hand, if you want IKEA furniture, you go to IKEA.
 If you want a MacBook, you go to the Apple Store.
 There is value in IKEA and the Apple Store because of the experience, the focus and, most of all, having brands that offer something of greater value to the consumer than price.
 Best Buy is not a very pleasant shopping experience.
 Nothing it sells is particularly special, and it uses the rather emotionless value of price as its brand.

-So are mobile stores going to be any different?
+So are Best Buy mobile stores going to be any different?

 The problem with transitioning to more mobile stores is that too many mobile stores exist and Best Buy’s brand of price is not meaningful enough to increase usage beyond their stores’ proximity to consumers.
 AT&T, Verizon, RadioShack, the list goes on.
 Mobile stores already saturate the market.

 Best Buy’s success does not rest in adjusting the size of its stores.
 It rest in adjusting its brand.
 Downsizing the stores is just addressing a symptom.
 It’s not addressing the cause.